goranorsander/go_libs/docs/std/utility/class_u8string.md

 *public member function*

+Returns the number of UTF-8 encoded characters in the string.

 ### uft8_character_type character(const size_type pos) const

 *public member function*

+Returns the UTF-8 encoded character at position *pos* in the string.

 ### uft8_string_type string() const

 *public member function*

+Retruns the string as a **uft8_string_type** object.

 ## Inherited functions